 We believe that alignment of interests with investors is a fundamental tenet of investing.
 In the simplest of terms, KKR is one of its own largest investors.
 KKR initially purchased \$159 million of Class I Shares to facilitate the acquisition of the Fund's initial assets.
+In addition, on June 4, 2024, KAA, an affiliate of the Adviser, contractually committed to the Fund to continue to hold approximately 7,732,436 of Class I Shares currently owned by KAA, representing approximately \$200 million based on the Fund's NAV as of May 28, 2024, in Support Shares of the Fund with the objective of supporting a NAV per share of \$27.00 on June 1, 2027.
+If on June 1, 2027 the Fund's NAV per share is less than \$27.00 per share for any share class, KAA will contribute to the Fund as many of the Support Shares as are required, up to the maximum number of Support Shares, to reduce the number of outstanding shares and increase the NAV per share for each class of the Fund's shares up to \$27.00 per share.
+KAA also invested \$50 million in new capital in the Fund during June 2024.
+See "Net Asset Value - Shareholder Priority Plan."
 In addition, the Adviser has opted to receive payment of its advisory fee in Class I Shares of the Fund.
-As of March 31, 2023, the Adviser has acquired approximately \$26.6 million of Class I Shares through payment of its advisory fee in shares, and owns approximately 6,790,120 Class I Shares, or \$207.5 million of Class I Shares valued as of March 31, 2023.
+As of March 31, 2025, the Adviser has acquired approximately \$71.3 million of Class I Shares through payment of its advisory fee and incentive fee in shares, and owns approximately 10,428,374 Class I Shares, or \$255.2 million of Class I Shares valued as of March 31, 2025.
 We believe this investment creates a significant alignment of interests with our investors and demonstrates a strong commitment to the Fund's strategy.